What is ethnic diversity?

 We estimate ethnic diversity using data from the federal governments of the United States and South Africa.
-With this government data as an anchor, we estimate ethnic diversity for more granular attributes (like skills and certifications) using patterns found in job postings from the past few years.
+With this government data as an anchor, we estimate ethnic diversity for more granular attributes (like skills and credentials) using patterns found in job postings from the past few years.

 Deliver: How do you represent ethnic diversity data?

 We represent ethnic diversity as an estimated percent of diverse (non-white) candidates that match your search criteria.

 In the United States, “non-white” includes the following categories: Latino, Black, Asian, and "other groups."
 In South Africa, “non-white” includes the following categories: black, coloured*, Indian-Asian, and other.